lindaktong/lindaktong/README.md

 💻  I'm an undergrad at Stanford studying Computer Science and Classics.

 👩🏻‍  I'm passionate about making education more accessible to learners around the world, especially in STEM.
-I taught coding to middle school girls at Jay Pritzker Academy in Cambodia, worked at education companies in Vietnam and China, and I am currently a head TA for Code in Place, an online offering of Stanford's introductory CS class with over 22,000 students.
+I taught coding to middle school girls at Jay Pritzker Academy in Cambodia, worked at education companies in Vietnam and China, and I was a head TA for Code in Place, an online offering of Stanford's introductory CS class with over 22,000 students.
 I also [teach Python at Stanford](https://cs198.stanford.edu/cs198/Alumni.aspx).

 🌎  Find me around the web
 - Tweeting about tech and how it affects humans @lktong_